ajaymurali1998/Fake-News-Classifier/README.md

 # Fake News Classifier Using LSTM

-To develop a model to identify whether an article might be fake news or not using Long Short Term-Menory(LSTM) networks.
+To develop a model to identify whether an article might be fake news or not using Long Short Term-Memory(LSTM) networks.

 The dataset was taken from kaggle : https://www.kaggle.com/c/fake-news/data